In this article we’re going to be discussing Creative Commons licenses and what defines ‘Commercial’ use of royalty free music.

 Having been releasing CC music for over a decade, and selling licenses for Commercial use, I’ve managed to gather a fair bit of experience when it comes to some of the more legal aspects of what we do.
-Personally I release my music on the most restrictive CC license BY NC ND 4.0.
+Personally, I release my music on the most restrictive CC license BY NC ND 4.0.
 Let me explain why this is the CC license I finally decided to use.

 Often someone will contact you asking to use your music for free for a ‘Non-Commercial’ project.
 This can range from anything from a personal home movie to a promotional video for a NGO or non profit organisation.

-A Commercial project should be seen as ANY project that is linked to an organisation, company or entity.
+A Commercial project should be seen as ANY project linked to an organisation, company or entity.
 Although the project may not be to directly make money from, it will always be promotional to a cause, and the content they make helps to build their ‘brand.’
 It can therefore be seen as Commercial use if your music is used in this way.
 Anything that is promotional to a cause or linked to an organisation can be viewed like this

 For example, a non-profit organisation may want to use your music for free for a ‘Non-Commercial’ video highlighting a certain cause they’re involved in.
 If your music is released on a CC License allowing Non-Commercial use, they may just use your music without contact assuming their use is covered.